ibexa/documentation-developer/docs/trainings/commerce/pim/011_product_modeling.md

 Notice that you don't need to add a field or an attribute for price.
 Prices are handled by a particular side mechanism, the price engine, which is treated later in the training with VAT, currencies, etc.
-But, also notice that VAT is set at Product Type level.
+But, also notice that VAT is set at product type level.

 ## Attributes VS Fields